pieterteb/Windmolen/README.md

-Windmolen is UCI chess engine (no Chess960 support) written in C.
+Windmolen is a UCI chess engine (no Chess960 support) written in C.

 Usage:
 ```bash